FeatureBaseDB/featurebase-docs/docs/cloud/cloud-query/cloud-query-sample-db.md

 ### What are `IDSET` and `STRINGSET` data types?

-The [`IDSET`](/docs/sql-guide/data-types/data-type-idset) and [`STRINGSET`](/docs/sql-guide/data-types/data-type-stringset) data types in the `cseg` table allow FeatureBase to store low-cardinality data (1:1 or 1:many) as comma-limited arrays in each row.
+The `cseg` table has multiple columns assigned to [`IDSET`](/docs/sql-guide/data-types/data-type-idset) and [`STRINGSET`](/docs/sql-guide/data-types/data-type-stringset) data types.
+These data types enable FeatureBase to store low-cardinality data (1:many relationships) in a single column without needing to rely on traditional data models such as the star schema.

-In other words, these allow FeatureBase to collapse traditional data models, like the star schema, by efficiently storing multiple values for a single column.

 ## SQL queries